emphori/compose/README.md

 # Compose

-A drop in extension for Promises, adding oodles of functional goodness through composition and taking error handling to an entirely different level.
+A drop-in extension for Promises, adding oodles of functional goodness through composition and taking error handling to an entirely different level.